dpkp/kafka-python/README.md

 This project is very much alpha.
 The API is in flux and not all the features are fully implemented.

+# Install

+Install with your favorite package manager

 # Tests

 ## Run the unit tests